-- 7.1.1 This Chapter focuses on Transport (roads, public transport, cycleways, footpaths) and Utilities (energy, telecommunications, water supply, sewerage drainage and electricity). - 7.1.2 This plan addresses infrastructure issues within distinct chapters but it is impossible to plan for different kinds of infrastructure in isolation.
-The work undertaken to support this plan has included comprehensive site assessment looking at all aspects of development and needs in terms of supporting infrastructure, as well as scenario testing work which looked at broad development patterns and the implications on infrastructure as a whole.
+This Chapter focuses on Transport (roads, public transport, cycleways, footpaths) and Utilities (energy, telecommunications, water supply, sewerage drainage and electricity).

+7.1.1 This plan addresses infrastructure issues within distinct chapters but it is impossible to plan for different kinds of infrastructure in isolation.
+The work undertaken to support this plan has included comprehensive site assessments looking at all aspects of development and needs in terms of supporting infrastructure, as well as scenario testing work which looked at broad development patterns and the implications on infrastructure as a whole.
 Issues relating to roads and utilities are often referred to as grey infrastructure and were discussed in the scenario testing work in these terms.
 Ahead of sections on 'objectives' and 'desired plan outcomes' in this Chapter, there is brief discussion of two important, long term infrastructure strategies which serve to set the broad context for the preparation of the Area Plan for the East.
 This Plan incorporates the objectives of both the National Infrastructure and Harbour Strategies and is in support of their desired aims.

-7.2 Strategic Plan Implementation - Transport and Utilities
+Strategic Plan Implementation - Transport and Utilities

 - 7.2.1 The Isle of Man Strategic Plan 2016 contains specific strategic policy in respect of transport and other grey infrastructure.
-Strategic Objectives and Policies state that development needs to: - optimise the use of previously developed land; - · use sites efficiently; - utilise existing and planned infrastructure, facilities and services; - minimise journeys by private car, make best use of public transport, not adversely affect highway safety for all users, encourage pedestrian movement; - be located and designed to promote a more integrated transport network; - encourage the efficient use of energy; - to safeguard the efficient operation of the Island's ports for fishing, commercial and leisure use without compromising environmental objectives; and be well served by modern telecommunications without compromising the protection of the landscape. - 7.2.2 The overall objective for these may be summed up as being to protect public-benefiting utilities and other assets and enable the orderly provision and co-ordination of these and other facilities for the benefit of the community. - 7.2.3 Since the Strategic Plan 2016 was adopted, some changes have occurred relevant to the services and utilities changes to titles of service authorities and suppliers and changes to strategies and service types and terms used to describe those types.
-None of these changes alter the intention of the policies in the Strategic Plan and are thus taken into account in this area plan as natural evolutions of business operations.
+Strategic Objectives and Policies state that development needs to: - optimise the use of previously developed land; - use sites efficiently; - utilise existing and planned infrastructure, facilities and services; - minimise journeys by private car, make best use of public transport, not adversely affect highway safety for all users, encourage pedestrian movement; - be located and designed to promote a more integrated transport network; - encourage the efficient use of energy; - safeguard the efficient operation of the Island's ports for fishing, commercial and leisure use without compromising environmental objectives; and be well served by modern telecommunications without compromising the protection of the landscape.

+The overall objective for these may be summed up as being to protect public-benefiting vilities and other assets and enable the orderly provision and co-ordination of these and other facilities for the benefit of the community.

-7.2.4 Since the Strategic Plan 2016 was adopted, some changes have occurred relevant to the services and utilities - changes to titles of service authorities and suppliers and changes to strategies and service types and terms used to describe those types.
+Since the Strategic Plan 2016 was adopted, some changes have occurred relevant to the services and utilities - changes to titles of service authorities and suppliers and changes to strategies and service types and terms used to describe those types.
 None of these changes alter the intention of the policies in the Strategic Plan and are thus taken into account in this area plan as natural evolutions of business operations.